NPS-DEEP/hashdb/doc/announce_1.0.1.md

 which prints the entire hash table, which is unworkably large, with `hash_table <hashdb> <filename>`, which prints the entire hash table for the specified file.
 Hashes from multiple files will be shown if hashes from the same filename have been added from multiple repositories.
+* Add a `-q` option for quiet mode, to suppress status output for statistics commands that take a long time to run.
+An example line of status output is: `Processing index 100000 of 5644399...`.

 # Changes to _BEViewer_ (in progress)
 * Make _BEViewer_ find Image at relative path on Windows systems.